Taking your super as a lump sum might be tempting, but it won't be the best option for everyone.

 A lump sum could help you to pay off your home loan or other outstanding debts, but you also need to think about what you’ll live on if you have no super left.

-The Age Pension may be one option, although if you’re pinning your hopes entirely on government support, you should consider the sort of lifestyle it will fund.
+The Age Pension may be one option, if you’re eligible for it, but if you’re pinning your hopes entirely on government support, you should also consider the sort of lifestyle it will fund.

-September 2017 figures from the Association of Superannuation Funds of Australia show a 65-year-old couple retiring today needs an annual income of $60,457 to fund a ‘comfortable’ lifestyle in retirement, assuming both people are relatively healthy and own their home outright4.
+March 2021 figures from the Association of Superannuation Funds of Australia (ASFA) show a 65-year-old couple retiring today would require a suggested annual income of around $62,828 to fund a ‘comfortable’ lifestyle in retirement, assuming both people are relatively healthy and own their home outright1.

-By comparison, the maximum Age Pension rate for a couple is currently $35,573.20 annually5.
+By comparison, the maximum Age Pension rate for a couple is currently $37,341 annually2.

 Possible tax implications